Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 ## Current Interests for Embodied Artificial Super Intelligence
 - Multi-Modal Learning
-- 3D, 4D Computer Vision
+- 3D, 4D Vision
-- Trustworthiness of AI
+- Trustworthy AI

 ## News
 - **[Sep.
 2025]** Will join UIUC as an MCS student!
 - **[May.
 2025]** Started to receive informal mentorship from BLENDER.
 - **[Jan.
-2025]** Our paper about Federated Learning is accepted to Neurocomputing.
+2025]** One paper about Federated Learning is accepted to Neurocomputing.
 - **[Sep.
 2024]** One paper about a new learning paradigm is accepted to Scientific Reports.

 ## Awards & Honors